 We can’t always make the right choices on our career path, but if we learn from our mistakes, we have a much better chance at future success.
 In this episode, we ask higher ed IT leaders, what was your biggest career misstep and how did you course correct?

-Karen serves as Deputy CIO at Wesleyan University and has oversight for the user services, technical services, and academic technology teams.
+Karen serves as Assoc VP for Information Technology at Wesleyan University and has oversight for the user services, technical services, and academic technology teams.
 Combined, they provide the foundational support for all other IT operations in the University, develop strategic input regarding systems and infrastructure, and provide support for teaching and learning through the use of technology.
 Karen oversees the ITSM initiative for Wesleyan and is responsible for initiating department-wide changes to IT processes including incident and change management, configuration management, and the service catalog.

 Karen was a member of EDUCAUSE's Senior Director Institute faculty, both online and in-person.
 She has served as Chair of NERCOMP, the Northeast Regional Computing Program, a consortium of Universities throughout the Northeast.
 She is an experienced presenter, having spoken at the NERCOMP Annual Conference, ServiceNow Knowledge, EDUCAUSE Annual Conference and other professional workshops.
 Active in campus life, Karen is committed to crossing functional and departmental lines to bring solutions to the Wesleyan community.

 Karen served as co-chair of CT Education Network's Education (CEN) Education Advisory Committee and has served on CEN's strategic planning team.

 Selected projects include core network refresh, enterprise WLAN upgrade, ServiceNow implementation, and migration to Office 365.